Hearing Best Friend’s Voice from Iran Prison Changed Everything for Me

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list

-"I was drawn to positive psychology at a time of my life when I had lost balance," Lindsay told me.
-"We can so readily see the negative in things, whereas this is about seeing what is right, magnifying that, seeing it in others and creating a ripple effect of positivity that is genuine and authentic — not just a smiley face."
+“I was drawn to positive psychology at a time of my life when I had lost balance,” Lindsay told me.
+“We can so readily see the negative in things, whereas this is about seeing what is right, magnifying that, seeing it in others and creating a ripple effect of positivity that is genuine and authentic, not just a smiley face.”

 Wanting to understand different perspectives from around the world, Lindsay had begun a simple project which involved sitting face‑to‑face with people and having conversations with them about their well‑being.
 “I was curious to know what living a good life means to people everywhere,” she explained.
 By the time they arrived in Iran, they had met and talked to hundreds of people, gathering insights.

+When they were detained in January 2025, Lindsay and Craig had been travelling through Europe and Africa.
+They intended to continue through Asia and on to Australia, after a short passage through Iran.
 Lindsay and Craig entered the country on 30 December as tourists with visas, an approved itinerary and a guide.
 The Foreign Office had advised against travel to Iran, but thousands before them had entered and exited the country without incident at that time.
 Four days after their arrival, they were arrested and charged with espionage.

 Pickt after-article banner — collaborative shopping lists app with family illustration